Angie55/IFD_Milestone_Project_Two_Dashboard/README.md

 - Bar chart- two colours are used for clear separation but no more so there is not too much going on visually.
 The x-axis labels are rotated so they fit and can be clearly read.

-- Line chart- This features a few colours (traffic light colours) not used in charts before but are necessary for a good contrast so the chart is easy to read and analysed.
+- Line chart- This features a few colours (traffic light colours) not used in charts before but are necessary for a good contrast so the chart is easy to read and analyse.

-- Row chart- Three colours are used to separate each row, different colours from the bar chart to add variety but still familiar colours that have been used before.
+- Row chart- Three colours are used to separate each row, these are different colours from the bar chart to add variety but still familiar colours that have been used before.
 The font was changed to black to make the labels easier to read.

-**Features to implement in the future**
+**Potential features to improve user experience**

 - A drop down filter could be added to the page that allows the user to filter the data by individual year.